Amazon is facing an EU-wide probe over third-party selling practices

 Announcing the antitrust investigation EC commissioner Margrethe Vestager said:

 European consumers are increasingly shopping online.
 E-commerce has boosted retail competition and brought more choice and better prices.
-We need to ensure that large online platforms don’t eliminate these benefits through anti-competitive behaviour.
+We need to ensure that large online platforms don’t eliminate these benefits through anticompetitive behaviour.
 I have therefore decided to take a very close look at Amazon’s business practices and its dual role as marketplace and retailer, to assess its compliance with EU competition rules.